tomlagier/crypto-dca/README.md

 Server that executes balanced DCA against a portfolio of cryptocurrency

 ## Overview
 Distributed as a docker-compose file pulling down an app, a cron job runner, and a DB.
 The app will host the web front-end and handle setting and retrieving settings, as well as enabling or disabling the cron job scheduler.
 The scheduler will execute the job on-time and needs to be extremely crash resistant.
 The database needs to be able to store sensitive credentials securely.
-The DB contains sensitive information and should be stored securely.

 ## Chron job
 The chron job, once enabled, executes automatic trades based on a variety of criteria, on a set interval.